- How much sugar is in an apple?

 - Antioxidants in apples

-- The Cornell Study – are the phytochemicals found in apples bioavailable?
+- Are the antioxidants in apples bioavailable?

-- Apples, Flavonoids and Cancer Prevention
+- Apples, flavonoids and cancer prevention

-- Apples and Cardiovascular Health
+- Apples and cardiovascular health

 - Conclusion – I will be eating an apple a day

-Are they healthy?
-I sat down and read a number of studies on how apples can impact health, and have summarized some of the most noteworthy below.
+To find out, our research team reviewed a number of studies on how apples can impact health, and have summarized some of the most noteworthy below.
 Keep in mind that most of these studies are epidemiological in nature, meaning we can’t draw conclusions as far as causation is concerned in many cases.

 I hope you enjoy this tour through the land of apples and nutrition.